Updated: December 9, 2025

 - Be wary of car rental deals that seem surprisingly cheap, as these companies often make up the difference by having pricey insurance.

-Taxis, Uber and Bolt
+Taxis, Uber, and Bolt in Portugal

 For a cheaper option, Uber and Bolt are excellent and can be found in all the larger cities, with drivers often being a fountain of knowledge on top spots to visit, restaurants that you can’t miss, and other local insights.

-With this said, municipalities are working on making cities and towns more bike-friendly, with new bicycle lanes cropping up in many places.
 The charming city of Guimarães in Northern Portugal, for example, has been busy creating a network of dedicated bicycle lanes to ease congestion and boost quality of life.

 Bike rentals